-COVID-19 is spread through droplets breathed out from the nose or coughing.
-It can also be picked up by
+COVID-19 is spread through droplets breathed out from the nose or mouth, particularly when speaking or coughing.
+It can also be picked up by touching your eyes, nose and mouth after contact with contaminated objects and surfaces.

 I have had my flu vaccine, do I need the COVID-19 vaccine as well?